 Open since November 2019, this downtown property is located in the heart of the Roosevelt Row Arts District.
 And, fittingly enough, put out a call to artists as the $26 million hotel began to take shape.

 The first works to catch your eye will be the three five-story decal murals by Heather Freitas on the exterior walls of the hotel.
 Head for the entrance and you’ll notice the work of local artist Craig Randich, who was selected to create the shade sculpture that’s perched above you.

 At check-in you’ll be facing Kayla Newnam’s whimsical shapes and earth tones set against irresistible, neon saguaro lights behind the reception desk.
 Large-scale works by Antoinette Cauley, Tato Caraveo, Austin Sanchez and others can be found throughout hotel, including pop-inspired pieces by Randy Slack.
-Make your way into the ground-floor restaurant, Poppy, and you’ll find yourself in the company of a wall-size floral creation by Nyla Lee.

 The rooftop bar, aptly named From the Rooftop Bar & Lounge, features a wall of vibrant, abstract work by muralist Ashley Macias.
 As for the views we mentioned earlier, this is the place for them.

 The first thing that will catch your eye at this downtown hotel, built in 1975, is the distinct pattern of the curved concrete windows.
 New aluminum fins have been added to the base of the tower to continue the themes of shadow, light and striking repetitive patterns — visit for a special occasion and you might catch a light show on hotel's tower.